-We have 4 formats: Live Classroom Instruction, Classroom Equivalent Webinars: for Pre-Licensing and Continuing Education, Online Instructor Led for Pre-Licensure, Self Study Continuing Education classes
+We have four formats: Live Classroom Instruction, Classroom Equivalent Webinars: for Prelicensing and Continuing Education, Online Instructor-Led for Prelicensure, and Self-Study Continuing Education classes

 - California Loan Originator License

-agentcampus.com offers these Alabama mortgage education courses in conjunction with MortgageEducation.com.
-All the mortgage education courses are NMLS-approved and will satisfy all the required education hours for your state.
-Should you have any questions please feel free to contact MortgageEducation.com.
+agentcampus.com offers these mortgage education courses in conjunction with MortgageEducation.com.
+All the mortgage education courses are approved by the National Mortgage Licensing System (NMLS) and will satisfy all the required education hours for your state.
+Should you have any questions, please contact MortgageEducation.com.

 NMLS Provider No. 1400051